ReflexSoftware/OpenIDA/README.md

 # OpenIDA
-An open source, interactive disassembler for x86 software
+OpenIDA is an open source solution for disassembling programs that have been compiled into x86-32 machine code.

+WIP